 As you age, your skin loses elasticity, and wrinkles become more pronounced.
 With increasing age, your vagina loses its plumpness and elasticity.
 This is due to a dip in estrogen levels, which causes the vaginal walls to be dry and inflamed.

 Also known as vulvovaginal atrophy, or VVR, this condition along with the graying pubic hair and deepened wrinkles might dishearten many women.2Sexual arousal can keep the atrophy in check.
-Oral
+Oral and topical estrogen therapy combined with a vaginal moisturizer can help too, but for that, consult a doctor first.

 3. Narrowing Of The Vagina